- 1How to spend one week in Oahu, Hawaii

 Now you may think I’m bonkas for recommending a tour on the day you arrive but there is logic to my madness.

-Your stay will be a whole lot easier if you can get straight onto the US time, and a little help staying awake to do that isn’t a bad thing!
-This particular tour also picks you up from your hotel after Midday, so you have plenty of time for a nap and freshening up, or margin for error on delayed flights.
+Your stay will be a whole lot easier if you can get straight onto US time, and a little help staying awake to do that isn’t a bad thing!
+Some tours also pick you up from your hotel after Midday, so you have plenty of time for a nap and freshening up, or margin for error on delayed flights.

 I was looking for things that were a different experience and being an avid photographer the idea of a photography tour instantly appealed to me.

-Oahu Photography Tours aim to show you the parts of Oahu that you probably wont see on other tours and excursions, at the same time showing you the places where you can take great photos.
-The guides are not only incredibly personable and knowledgeable about their island, they are also professional photographers and no matter what you’re using, even a little camera the size of a credit card like one lady on my tour had, they will have tips for you.
+Hawaii Photography Tours aim to show you the parts of Oahu that you probably wont see on other tours and excursions, at the same time showing you the best places for photographing Oahu.
+The guides are not only incredibly personable and knowledgeable about their island, they are also professional photographers in Waikiki and no matter what you’re using, even a little camera the size of a credit card like one lady on my tour had, they will have tips for you.

 There are a range of tours on offer of various duration but the Country Sunset appealed to me for the amount of the island it covered that I wouldn’t have otherwise seen, and because I love sunsets.
 We finished with sunset on Pipeline beach, known for its famous waves.
 Surfing is naturally one of the popular things to do on North Shore Oahu.
-You also get to visit the famous North Shore food trucks for a late lunch/early dinner, which will probably tide you over until breakfast the next day.
+I also got to visit the famous North Shore food trucks for a late lunch/early dinner, which tided me over until breakfast the next day.